 But consider this:

-Then use them like the first of these hair stylist resume samples:
+Then write a tailored resume job description and add them like the first of these hair stylist resume samples:

 Say the job ad wants skills in supply management, up-selling, scheduling, and customer service.

-Hair Stylist Job Description for a Resume [Sample]
+Hair Stylist Job Description on a Resume [Sample]

 Compare those two.